Imperial Fascist League

-The Imperial Fascist League (IFL) was a British fascist political movement founded by Arnold Leese in 1929 after he broke away from the British Fascists.
+The Imperial Fascist League (IFL) was a British fascist political movement founded by Arnold Leese in 1929 after he broke away from the British Fascists (BF).
 It included a blackshirted paramilitary arm called the Fascists Legion, modelled after the Italian Fascists.
 The group espoused antisemitism and the dominance of the 'Aryan race' in a 'Racial Fascist Corporate State', especially after Leese met Nazi Party propagandist Julius Streicher, the virulently racist publisher of Der Stürmer; the group later indirectly received funding from the Nazis.
 Although it had only between 150 and 500 members at maximum, its public profile was higher than its membership numbers would indicate.

-After the IFL turned down a merger with the British Union of Fascists in 1932, due to policy differences, the BUF mounted a campaign against the IFL, physically breaking up its meetings and fabricating phony plans that showed the IFL planning to attack the BUF's headquarters, which were passed on to the British government.
+After the IFL turned down a merger with the British Union of Fascists (BUF) in 1932, due to policy differences, the BUF mounted a campaign against the IFL, physically breaking up its meetings and fabricating fake plans that showed the IFL planning to attack the BUF's headquarters, which were passed on to the British government.

 The Imperial Fascist League went into a steep decline upon the outbreak of World War II, after Leese declared his allegiance to "King and country", to the displeasure of pro-German members.
 Nevertheless, Leese was interned under wartime security regulations, and the IFL was not reformed after the war.

 Origins

-Leese had originally been a member of the British Fascists and indeed had been one of only two members ever to hold elected office for them (as a councillor in Stamford).
+Leese had originally been a member of the BF and indeed had been one of only two members ever to hold elected office for them (as a councillor in Stamford).
 However, he split from the BF around 1927 and decamped to London, where in 1929, he established both the IFL and its organ The Fascist.
 The Fascists Legions, a blackshirted paramilitary arm, was soon added under the command of Leslie H. Sherrard.
 The group initially advocated such policies as corporatism, monetary reform and the removal of citizenship from Jews.
 It had no more than 500 members and may have had as few as 150.
 The group was initially led by Brigadier-General Erskine Tulloch although real power lay with Leese, who was confirmed as Director-General in 1932.
 Henry Hamilton Beamish, the head of The Britons, served as vice-president of the IFL and was a regular speaker at the movement's events.